 - Following proper procedure (Order matters in incident response)

-The answer is A—stop the immediate threat first, then preserve evidence.
-This is the "protect first" principle that CISSP expects you to understand.
+The answer is A. Stop the immediate threat first, then preserve evidence.
+This is the "protect first" principle that CISSP expects you to understand and apply consistently.

 Why Practice Matters

-You can't develop CISSP thinking just by reading.
-You need to practice applying concepts to scenarios.
-This is where hands-on lab platforms and practice exams become invaluable.
+You cannot develop CISSP thinking just by reading.
+You need to practice applying concepts to realistic scenarios, and that is where hands-on lab platforms and practice exams become invaluable.

 Scenario-based labs, like those available on certlabz.com, help you: